ilent2/sphinx-matlabdoc-builder/README.md

 ## Installation

-The package can be installed using [Pip](https://pypi.org/project/sphinx-matlabdoc-builder/)
+The package can be installed from [Pip](https://pypi.org/project/sphinx-matlabdoc-builder/)

 ```bash
 pip install sphinx-matlabdoc-builder